-Yes, spicy salmon patties with aioli sauce look and sound like something you’d order at a fancy restaurant but they are, in fact, quite easy to make at home!
+Yes, spicy salmon patties with aioli sauce look and sound like something you’d order at a fancy restaurant.
+However, they are actually quite easy to make at home using canned salmon.

 How about seafood for dinner?

 Do you like seafood?
 How about see-food?
 If you’re a mom like me, then your answer to the second question is probably, “Um, no.” And even if you don’t have little ones who cause a ruckus at the dinner table, you still know what I’m talking bout.
 It’s a little word-play funny we laugh at for about 5 second then it becomes an eye-roll worthy joke that the kids love to pull out as one of their many delay tactics for not eating their dinner.
 Just me?

 What if I told you these salmon patties were kid friendly?

 Well, guess what?
 Kids actually like these salmon patties!
 So if your kids are on a pizza, burger, chicken nugget, mac and cheese dinner rotation, well now you have one more thing to throw into the mix and guess what, it’s actually something you’ll want to eat too.